rhinobase/hono-rate-limiter/packages/cloudflare/README.md

 </div>

-This package include [`WorkersKV`](https://developers.cloudflare.com/kv/) and [Durable Object](https://developers.cloudflare.com/durable-objects/) store for the [`hono-rate-limiter`](https://github.com/rhinobase/hono-rate-limiter) middleware and `cloudflareRateLimiter` func for [Workers Rate Limiting](https://developers.cloudflare.com/workers/runtime-apis/bindings/rate-limit/) API.
+This package includes [`WorkersKV`](https://developers.cloudflare.com/kv/) and [Durable Object](https://developers.cloudflare.com/durable-objects/) store for the [`hono-rate-limiter`](https://github.com/rhinobase/hono-rate-limiter) middleware and `cloudflareRateLimiter` func for [Workers Rate Limiting](https://developers.cloudflare.com/workers/runtime-apis/bindings/rate-limit/) API.

 > [!NOTE]
 > The `keyGenerator` function and `rateLimitBinding` bindings needs to be defined for `cloudflareRateLimiter` to work properly in your environment.
 Please ensure that you define the `keyGenerator` function according to the documentation before using the library.